 It is very common to bring a camera on a hiking trip.
 Many choose to do so to capture a moment and document the experience.
 It is crucial to have a camera strap attached while hiking.
 There are many forms to choose from especially when there is a backpack involved.
 There is one out there for you.
 While looking for the right type it is important to keep your personal needs in mind.
-In this article, we will review the importance of them while hiking.
+In this article, we will review their importance while hiking.
 We will also discuss the best types for backpacking.